1980s austerity policy in Romania: International loans

 Early in the 1970s, Western countries were willing to fund Romania's acquisition of technology through loans given on political considerations.
 Romania's debt to Western creditors rose from just $1.2 billion in 1971 to a peak of $13 billion in 1982.
 The 1970s energy crisis, combined with the increase in interest rates, and in the context of sluggish growth and the severe global recession of 1974, made Romania incapable of repaying its debts.

 In 1981, in order to pay its due debts, Romania requested a line of credit from the International Monetary Fund and adopted a policy of paying back all its debt.
+The decision to repay the debt has been considered irrational, as other developing countries that were hit by the same problem were able to obtain debt rescheduling or "haircuts".

 As recommended to Romania by the IMF, imports were reduced and exports were increased.
 The effect of the cuts in imports in Romania, a net importer of food from the West, was however not correctly estimated by the foreign analysts, and led to food shortages.

 Romania's record - having all of its debts to commercial banks paid off in full - has not been matched by any other heavily-indebted country in the world.
 The policy to repay - and, in multiple cases, prepay - Romania's external debt became the dominant policy in the late 1980s.
 The result was economic stagnation throughout the 1980s and - towards the end of the decade - the conditions were created for an economic crisis.
 The country's industrial capacity was eroded as equipment grew obsolete, energy intensity increased, and the standard of living deteriorated significantly.
 Draconian restrictions were imposed on household energy use to ensure an adequate supply for the industry.
 Convertible currency exports were promoted at all costs and imports were severely compressed.
 In 1988, real GDP contracted by 0.5%, mostly due to a decline in industrial output caused by significantly increased material costs.
 Despite the 1988 decline, the net foreign balance reached its decade peak (9.5% of GDP).
 In 1989, GDP slumped by a further 5.8% due to growing shortages and increasingly obsolete capital stock.
 By March 1989, virtually all of the external debt had been repaid.
 The entire medium- and long-term external debt was repaid.
 The lingering amount, totalling less than $500 million, consisted of short-term credits (mainly short-term export credits granted by Romania).
 A 1989 decree legally prohibited Romanian entities from contracting external debt.
 The CIA World Factbook edition of 1990 listed Romania's external debt as "none" as of mid-1989.